R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/linux-troubleshooting.md

 ## Northstar not launchng with Steam

-If you're encountering issues with Northstar launching on Steam, a very quick fix that usually works is deleting the compatadata for titanfall2.
-You can do this by going to your Steam directory, going to `steamapps/compatadata`, then look for the folder called `1237970`, which is the App ID for titanfall2.
+If you're encountering issues with Northstar launching on Steam, a very quick fix that usually works is deleting the compatadata for Titanfall2.
+You can do this by going to your Steam directory, going to `steamapps/compatdata`, then look for the folder called `1237970` (the App ID for Titanfall2).
 Deleting this folder then attempting to launch Northstar again _should_ fix the issue.

 ## EA App blank window